-The Center for Mind-Body Medicine and Foundation for a Better Puerto Rico, with support from Direct Relief, the Greater New York Hospital Association, the Medtronic Foundation, the Hispanic Federation, and Systema de Salud Menonita, are bringing an evidence-based program of population-wide healing and resiliency-building to Puerto Rico.
+The Center for Mind-Body Medicine and Foundation for a Better Puerto Rico—with support from Direct Relief, the Greater New York Hospital Association, the Medtronic Foundation, the Hispanic Federation, and Systema de Salud Menonita—are bringing an evidence-based program of population-wide healing and resiliency-building to Puerto Rico.
 The the Puerto Rico Healing Alliance is addressing the devastating psychological impact of Hurricanes Maria and Irma – increases in suicide, depression, anxiety, and post-traumatic stress – as well as burnout and secondary trauma among caregivers.
-It is also helping Puerto Rico prepare for future events, building resilience and increasing local capacity to address large-scale psychological trauma.
+The alliance has also helped Puerto Rico prepare for future events—including the catastrophic 2020 earthquake—building resilience, and increasing local capacity to address large-scale psychological trauma.

 Puerto Rico faced major challenges before the arrival of Hurricanes Maria and Irma.
 In 2016, 56% of children on the island lived in poverty and 36% lived in extreme poverty.
 In May of 2017, the government declared bankruptcy, with an unprecedented $123 billion of debt.
 Then came the storms.
 Reports put the official death count between 2,658 and 3,290, making Hurricane Maria the deadliest natural disaster to affect the United States in over 100 years.
 Hundreds of businesses and schools permanently closed, and the Center for Puerto Rican Studies estimated that 14% of the population would emigrate within two years.

 Population-wide stress and trauma are some of the gravest and longest lasting consequences of natural disaster, particularly when compounded by existing poverty as in Puerto Rico.
 Approximately one million Puerto Ricans are expected to present with Post Traumatic Stress Disorder as a result of the storms.
-Leaders regularly state that widespread stress and depression are primary obstacles to effective recovery on their islands.
-Left unaddressed, this situation will lead to chronically debilitated, despairing populations.
+Leaders regularly state that widespread stress and depression caused by climate disasters are primary obstacles to effective recovery on their islands and are concerned that this level of chronic distress will lead to debilitated, despairing populations.

 In June 2018, CMBM Founder & Executive Director James S. Gordon, M.D. and CMBM’s organizational team began to take the first steps in creating a large-scale, island-wide program for population-wide healing and resiliency-building in Puerto Rico.
 The team visited some of the island’s most devastated and marginalized communities, including Yabucoa, Loiza, and Culebra.
 With the support of the Ricky Martin Foundation and Psychology Association of Puerto Rico, CMBM hosted workshops, spoke to community members and leaders about how CMBM’s ground-breaking program may be helpful to those suffering the psychological impacts of Hurricane Maria – sharp increases in suicide, depression, anxiety, and post-traumatic stress – as well as burnout and secondary trauma among caregivers.